Parkinson's Disease and Dementia

 • Paying attention

-If you have Parkinson disease and dementia, in time, you likely won't be able to live by yourself.
-Dementia affects your ability to care of yourself, even if you can still physically do daily tasks.
+If you have Parkinson disease and dementia, you likely won't be able to live by yourself at some point.
+Dementia affects your ability to care for yourself, even if you can still physically do daily tasks.

 Experts don't understand how or why dementia often occurs with Parkinson disease.
-It’s clear, though, that dementia and problems with cognitive function are linked to changes in the brain that cause problems with movement.
-As with Parkinson disease, dementia occurs when nerve cells degenerate, leading to chemical changes in the brain.
-Parkinson disease dementia may be treated with medicines also used to treat Alzheimer's disease, another type of dementia.
+But it’s clear that dementia and problems with cognitive function are linked to changes in the brain that cause problems with movement.
+As with Parkinson disease, dementia occurs when nerve cells breakdown, leading to chemical changes in the brain.
+Parkinson disease dementia may be treated with medicines also used to treat Alzheimer disease, another type of dementia.

 Can Parkinson disease be prevented?

 Experts don't yet understand how to prevent Parkinson disease.
-In some instances, there seems to be a genetic predisposition to develop Parkinson disease, but this isn’t always the case.
+In some cases, there seems to be a genetic predisposition to develop Parkinson disease.
+But this isn’t always the case.
 Research is underway to find new ways to treat and prevent the disease.

 Living with Parkinson disease